Remembering Queen Elizabeth: Her Life, Faith and the Food She Loved

 The Archbishop of Canterbury Justin Welby reflected on not only her life but on her profound faith.
 He says, “Queen Elizabeth II through times of war and hardship has sustained the nation with her faith in what and who we are called to be.”

-He continued to reflect on her steadfast loyalty, her service, and her humility and how it helped make a sense in a world of extraordinary change.
+He continued to reflect on her steadfast loyalty, service, and humility and how they helped make sense in a world of extraordinary change.

 Her trust in God and profound love for God was foundational in how she led her life — hour by hour, day by day.”